MIAviation/git-fundamentals-jblack128/README.md

-# :wave: The Basics of GitHub
+# :wave: The Basics of GitHub For CPS 410

 ## 🤓 Course overview and learning outcomes